azhao1981/system-design-primer/README.md

 ## How to approach a system design interview question

-> How to tackle a system design interview question.
+> How to tackle(装备) a system design interview question.

 The system design interview is an **open-ended conversation**.
 You are expected to lead it.

 You can use the following steps to guide the discussion.
-To help solidify this process, work through the [System design interview questions with solutions](#system-design-interview-questions-with-solutions) section using the following steps.
+To help solidify(固化) this process, work through the [System design interview questions with solutions](#system-design-interview-questions-with-solutions) section using the following steps.

-### Step 1: Outline use cases, constraints, and assumptions
+### Step 1: Outline(概述) use cases, constraints(约束), and assumptions

 Gather requirements and scope the problem.
 Ask questions to clarify use cases and constraints.
 Discuss assumptions.